Below we’ve provided a bit of background on Applied Blockchain, blockchain technology, cryptocurrencies, mining and smart contracts.

-Applied Blockchain has a team of highly skilled in-house developers who have been building full stack blockchain applications for three years.
-To date, we have built over 20 end-to-end blockchain solutions, including mobile applications with biometrics and wallets, enterprise blockchain adapters, blockchain data cache for analytics, private, permissioned smart contracts, as well as public blockchain contracts and a token issuance platform.
+Applied Blockchain has a team of highly skilled in-house developers who have built full stack blockchain applications for many years.
+To date, we have built end-to-end blockchain solutions, including mobile applications with biometrics and wallets, enterprise blockchain adapters, blockchain data cache for analytics, private, permissioned smart contracts, as well as public blockchain contracts and a token issuance platform.
 We have worked with both enterprises and startups across banking, wealth management, trade finance, property, aviation, recruitment and legal sectors.
+We are blockchain agnostic.

 All our engagements begin with a complimentary consultation to explore the business proposition and the use case for blockchain.
 Use our contact form to send us a message and we will get back to you as soon as possible.